wyliedavid1984/teamGenerator/README.md

 ### HTML

 All the html was provided.
 I add some additional spacing, and style provided by bootstrap.
+Each html was setup to generate by the job class.

 </details>